holderbp/nlme_mcmc/README.md

 ## Theoretical background on Bayesian Hierarchical Models

+In a mixed-effects model (or, in Bayesian language, a Bayesian Hierarchical Model), we assume four types of parameters:

+    * individual-specific but assumed to be drawn from a distribution over the population of individuals.
+These are sometimes called "random effects" but we will call them: "individual-population" (INDIV_POP) parameters

+    * individual-specific but without any assumption of being drawn from a distribution (INDIV_NOPOP parameters)

+    * parameters associated to specifying the population distribution itself (POP parameters)

+    * other parameters, e.g., those specifying the error-model for the calculation of log-likelihood (OTHER parameters)

+Bayes theorem for densities (for a particular data set "data", a chosen model hypothesis, "H", and associated parameters, "pars") is:
+$$
+f(x) = \sqrt(x)
+$$
+                             f(data|pars, H) * f(pars|H)
+         f(pars|data, H) = -------------------------------
+                                     f(data|H)

+   where the lhs is the posterior density of the parameters, the numerator on the rhs is the "likelihood" of the parameters multiplied by the prior density of the parameters, and the denominator on the rhs is called the "marginal likelihood" (of the model hypothesis).

+   For a Bayesian hierarchical model, we assume that the joint prior distribution of the individual-pop and the population-distribution parameters should be written in terms of a conditional density

+      f(I_pop, Pop) = f(I_pop | Pop) * f(Pop)

+   so we must specify:

+      * a distribution for the conditional density, e.g., I_pop is normally-distributed over the population.

+      * a prior distribution for each of the Pop pars specifying that distribution

+   Generally we consider the priors of the "Other" and the "I_nopop" parameters are independent, such that the full joint prior is written:

+    f(Other, I_nopop, I_pop, Pop) =

+               f(Other) * f(I_nopop) * f(I_pop, Pop)

+   where the priors for Other and I_nopop pars must also be specified.

+   This code, "mcmc_mixed-effects.py", is a wrapper for the emcee module, and runs MCMC chains until convergence is achieved.
+Along the way, it provides the user with relevant convergence statistics, and it outputs regularly the current best samples, posterior estimates, and marginal likelihood estimates.

+   This main code assumes the existence of a data "project" module, e.g., "data_hiv-tcell.py", which can provide data sets for a multiple possible "data analysis" sub-projects (e.g., for data_hiv-tcell.py, we can look at just virus-decay, just timeseries, timeseries+virus-dilution, all-exper, ...).
+   The data module is loaded by the model hypothesis module (see below) and provides the log-likelihood function.

+   For each "data analysis" sub-project, there can be multiple "model hypotheses", one of which is imported here as a module.
+   The model hypothesis module provides the log-posterior for a given data-project/data-analysis/model-hypothesis choice.
+It also provides the individual log-prior and log-likelihood values that go into that sum, which are saved as blobs by emcee.

+   The comparison of different model hypotheses for a given data analysis sub-project is done by ranking the marginal likelihoods (ML) of each (or finding the Bayes factor comparing two hypotheses).
+Marginal likelihood, as estimated by MCMC chains, is a very noisy quantity (even when using the Gelfand & Dey method for "correcting" the "harmonic mean of the likelihood" estimator) and should be estimated using (many steps in) the tail of a long converged MCMC run (the data and a plot for the ML are output regularly).

+  A model hypothesis module contains the specific method of calculating the log-posterior, which is the sum of:

+     * conditional log-prior of the I_pop pars with respect to the current population distribution
+     * log-prior for the Pop (pop dist) parameters
+     * log-prior for I_nopop parameters
+     * log-prior of any Other parameters

+  and

+     * the log-likelihood of the data given these parameters

+  It gets the log-likelihood calculation from the data module, which depends on everything but the Pop parameters.

+  Model hypothesis modules are associated to a "data analysis subproject" of a "data project", and should be named accordingly, e.g.,

+     modhyp_<project>_<subproject>_<model-hypothesis>

 ## How to create a new project

 1. Create a new directory called \<*projectname*\> within the `projects` directory.